 Kait would drive the Jeep Wrangler behind our Class A motorhome and make sure it was somewhat aligned to the center of the tow bar.
 She left enough room between the Jeep and RV to attached the tow bar legs to our fully integrated aluminum bumper.
 Then she put the Jeep in tow mode before moving on to the next step.

-Each leg on the tow bar is first unlocked by turning the red handle perpendicular to the legs and then pulled out and secured to the mounting points on the Jeep’s bumper using pins (other tow vehicles might use a baseplate) and attached the safety cables.
+Each leg on the tow bar is first unlocked by turning the red handle perpendicular to the legs and then pulled out and secured to the mounting points on the Jeep’s bumper using pins (if you don’t get a bumper you can attach a tow bar to or have a different vehicle, you might have to also install a baseplate which mounts to the frame of the vehicle) and attached the safety cables.
 Once the legs were attached, she would turn each red handle so it was parallel to the leg (this put them in the locking position).

 Then she would signal me to drive the RV forward.
 As I drove forward slowly, both tow bar legs would fully extended and lock into the travel position.
 This also ensured that the Jeep was centered to the RV.